mez-FMDA/test2/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Vision_for_Market_Coordination/readme.md

 ---

-## Rasining an issue with the coordination in markets
+## Raising an issue with the coordination across markets

 Use the **[GitHub Issue](https://github.com/mez-FMDA/MF.github.io/issues)** function to raise issues with coordination in current markets